DrChristophFH/cauldron-chaos/readme.md

 ### Property System

 Ingredients are primarily characterized by their properties.

-There are three types of properties:
-- **Category**: A rough categorization of the ingredient.
-- **Characteristic**: Describe the characteristics, like color etc.
-- **Material**: Describe the compositional information of the ingredient in units.
+They describe the compositional information of the ingredient in units.

-#### Category Hierarchy

-- Category (for rough categorization)
-  - Nature
-    - Plant
-      - Vegetable
-      - Fruit
-      - Mushroom
-      - Flower
-    - Animal
-  - Man-made
-    - Office Supplies
-    - Weapon
-      - Sword
-      - Gun
-      - Ammo
-    - Game
-      - Chess

-#### Characteristic Hierarchy

-- Characteristic
-  - Color
-    - Red
-    - Green
-    - Blue
-    - Yellow
-    - Orange
-    - Purple
-    - Pink
-    - Black
-    - White
-    - Brown
-    - Grey
-  - Explosive
-  - Flammable
-  - Poisonous
-  - Radioactive
-  - Magical
-  - Edible

-#### Material Hierarchy

-- Material (for rough compositional information)
 - Liquid
   - Water
 - Solid
   - Metal
     - Iron
     - Gold
     - Silver
     - Copper
     - Fancy (Base for all other fancy metals if we want to add more)
   - Organic
     - Wood
+      - Paper
     - Bone
     - Flesh
     - Leather
+  - Natural
     - Stone
+    - Dirt
+    - Sand
+    - Clay
+    - Glass
+    - Gemstones
+    - Crystal
   - Plastic
 - Gas
+- Magic Power
+  - Water Magic
+  - Fire Magic
+  - Earth Magic
+  - Wind Magic

+As well as a characteristic.

+- Characteristic
+  - Explosive
+  - Flammable
+  - Poisonous
+  - Radioactive
+  - Magical
+  - Edible
+  - Normal

 ##### Creating materials